jonstout/VCE/README.md

 #### SIMP
 SIMP is an SNMP poller which is used to collect network statistics from devices controlled by VCE.

-1. Ensure prerequiste SIMP components are running: `sudo systemctl restart rabbitmq-server redis`
+1. Ensure prerequiste SIMP components are running: `sudo systemctl start rabbitmq-server redis`
 2. The SIMP packages were installed along with VCE.
 Complete configuration of these packages as described [here](https://github.com/GlobalNOC/VCE/wiki/Statistics).
 3. Ensure SIMP components are running: `sudo systemctl restart simp-poller simp-data simp-comp simp-tsds`